How do balance transfers work?

 A man initiates a balance transfer.

 A balance transfer is when you move your credit card balance to another (usually new) credit card.
 You do this by using the new credit card to pay the balance you owe on the other credit card.
-Although saying that you are “paying off” the credit card balance is technically accurate, I’d caution against this way of thinking.
+Although saying that you are “paying off” the old credit card balance is technically accurate, be careful with that way of thinking.
 In reality, you are just moving your credit card debt from one credit card to another credit card.

-So, why do people do it?
+So, why should you transfer your balance from one card to another?
 You can transfer your debt from a high-interest rate card to a low-interest rate card.
 If you have a revolving balance that you’re trying to pay off, it is easier to make payments to the principal (your balance) if you are paying a lower interest rate.
-A transfer can save you money on interest and can lower your debt with extra payments.
+A transfer can save you money on interest and lower your debt with extra payments.

-A balance transfer can also save you a lot of headache and confusion by consolidating your payments into one place.
-Instead of paying multiple credit card bills, you could move those balances to one location and simplify your payments.
+A balance transfer can also simplify your finances by consolidating your payments into one place.
+Instead of paying multiple credit card bills, you can move those balances to one location to simplify your payments.

 How do balance transfers work?

-When you decide you want to do a balance transfer, you’ll notice there are a few things to consider, including your credit score, credit card special promotions, fees and fine print.
+When you decide you want to do a balance transfer, there are a few things to consider, including your credit score, credit card special promotions, fees and the fine print.
 Let’s break down the specifics of each.

 Credit score: In order to get a new credit card with a 0% interest rate period, a low regular interest rate and a low transfer fee, you’ll need a good credit score.
 Each time a credit card company approves a new customer, they take on some risk.
 In order to know that you are a low-risk customer, the credit card company will need to know that you have a history of making payments on time.

-Low intro rate periods: Credit cards that are great for balance transfers have introductory rates as low as 0 percent.
+Low intro rate periods: Credit cards that are great for balance transfers have introductory rates as low as 0%.
 To take advantage of these low-rate promos, you may want to transfer your balance as soon as you open the card.
-See how long the special promotional period is.
-The longer the promotional period, the more time you have to pay your balance without interest.
+Make sure to note how long the promotional period is before committing to a transfer.
+The longer the promotional period, the more time you have to pay your balance without incurring interest.

 Balance transfer fees: It is very rare to find a credit card without a balance transfer fee.
 This fee is usually a percentage of the amount you move to your new credit card and is charged by the new credit card.
-A balance transfer fee could be around 2 percent of the amount transferred.
+A balance transfer fee is usually around 3-5% of the amount transferred.

 Fees can also have a minimum.
-This means that if 2 percent of your amount transferred is less than the minimum, you’ll pay the minimum payment.
+This means that if 2% of your amount transferred is less than the minimum, you’ll pay the minimum payment.
 It can be as low as $5 in some cases.

 Also, pay attention to the standard rate after the promotional period ends.
 How high is that interest rate?
 Are you comfortable paying that rate if you’re unable to pay off your entire balance during the promo period?